tristanguigue/angular-dynamic-layout/bower_components/angular-dynamic-layout/README.md

 ````
 Template:
 ````
-<div isogrid items="cards"></div>
+<div dynamic-layout items="cards"></div>
 ````

 ## Cards

-IsoGrid items must have a template property, this template will be dynamically included using the `ng-include` directive.
+Items must have a template property, this template will be dynamically included using the `ng-include` directive.

 - Content: the templates' content is entirely up to you.